 How to Integrate Applications

-How to Connect Google Calendar to Notion for Seamless Scheduling
+How to Add Google Calendar Events to Notion Automatically

 y.matsumoto

-• New Google Calendar events automatically shows up in Notion
+• New Google Calendar events automatically show up in Notion so everyone on your team can stay on the same page.

 Sounds good?
 Let’s see how Yoom can make this happen!